simongt/tower-of-hanoi/README.md

      * Since native drag-and-drop is not yet supported on touch devices, consider using Yahoo's [touch back-end](https://github.com/yahoo/react-dnd-touch-backend/) for [react-dnd](https://github.com/react-dnd/react-dnd). ***Post-MVP***
      * Consider using [SyntheticEvent](https://reactjs.org/docs/events.html/) wrappers to handle drag-and-drop without using an external API. ***Post-MVP***
    * Generate at least three disks stacked on the first tower.
-     * Implement difficulty levels according to the number of disks, where the user can select a starting number of disks (the minimum / default is 3).
+     * Implement difficulty levels according to the number of disks, where the user can select a starting number of disks (the minimum / default is 3). ***Post-MVP***

 3. Implement gameplay logic.
    * Only the upper (top-most) disk from any tower can be moved.